|

 for unbalanced datasets.

 J. Comput.
 Appl.
-Math., 196(2):425-436, November 2006.
+Math., 196(2):425--436, November 2006.

-Support vector machines are powerful kernel methods for
+Support vector machines are powerful kernel methods

-classification and regression tasks.
-If trained optimally,
+for classification and regression tasks.
+If trained

-they produce excellent separating hyperplanes.
-The quality of
+optimally, they produce excellent separating

-data but also on additional learning parameters, which are
+on additional learning parameters, which are difficult

-difficult to adjust, in particular for unbalanced datasets.
+to adjust, in particular for unbalanced datasets.

-Traditionally, grid search techniques have been used for
+Traditionally, grid search techniques have been used

-determining suitable values for these parameters.
-In this
+for determining suitable values for these parameters.

-learning parameters using a derivative-free numerical
+adjusting the learning parameters using a

-optimizer.
-To make the optimization process more efficient, a
+optimization process more efficient, a new sensitive

-with a well-known dataset show that our approach can produce
+well-known dataset show that our approach can produce

-support vector machines that are very well tuned to their
+support vector machines that are very well tuned to

-classification tasks.
+their classification tasks.

 |